IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 	IMFGoogleAuthenticationHandler.sharedInstance().logout(callBack)
 	```

-	If you call this code after a user is logged in with Google and the user tries to log in again, they are prompted to authorize Mobile Client Access to use Google for authentication purposes.
+	If you call this code after a user is logged in with Google and the user tries to log in again, they are prompted to authorize {{site.data.keyword.amashort}} to use Google for authentication purposes.
 At that point, the user can click the user name in the upper-right corner of the screen to select and login with another user.

 	Passing `callBack` to the logout function is optional.
 You can also pass `nil`.